ripudamank2/Low-Power-Design-Workshop/README.md

 Further more we will try to analyze some case studies related to power or energy in the electronics world.
 **Case 1 :** Why do some devices like the Samsung Note have explosions and others don't ?

+ The Phones dont have cooling system like laptops, PC or electric vehicle, so heat must spread out.
+If that is not happening , the heat will generate faster and material of the battery will start to break down while triggering the chemical reaction.
+This will leads to a process called **Thermal Runway**.